-The renting of a "bare walls" establishment to carry out a business is usually VAT exempt.
-It is possible for the landlord, if certain requirements are met, to renounce to the exemption, in which case, a 23% VAT rate is charged on the rent.
-From another perspective, the mere renting of a business establishment, that is, not simply renting "bare walls" but rather the renting of areas properly prepared and equipped for carrying out a business activity and usually with related services of cleaning, security or reception, in "office centre"-type contracts, is excluded from the exemption generally applicable to the renting of real estate, and subsequently subject to VAT at a 23% rate over the amount of the rent, to be assessed and paid by the landlord.

-Rent payments made to Portuguese-resident landlords will be subject to a Corporate Income Tax (IRC) or IRS withholding at a 25% rate if the tenant is a company or an individual with organised accounting.
-The tax withheld is credited against the landlord's final tax liability.
-Income deriving from rent will subsequently be subject to IRS (generally, at a special 28% flat rate, if not qualified as business income) or IRC.
-IRC is either calculated in the assessment of the company's taxable profit subject to a 21% rate, in case of Portuguese residents, or subject to a general 25% withholding tax rate applicable to non-residents.
+The renting of a property is usually VAT-exempt.
+It is possible for the landlord, if certain requirements are met, to waive the VAT exemption, in which case a 23% VAT rate is charged on the rent.
+From another perspective, the renting of a property that includes areas properly prepared and equipped for carrying out a business activity - usually with related services of cleaning, security or reception - in "office centre"-type contracts (meaning that the provision of the space is not the main component of the service) is: excluded from the VAT exemption generally applicable to the renting of real estate; and, subsequently, subject to VAT at a 23% rate over the amount of the rent, to be assessed and paid by the landlord.
+Payments made to Portuguese-resident landlords will be deducted at source at the rate of 25% if the tenant is a company or an individual with organised accounting.
+The tax withheld will be credited against the landlord's final tax liability.
+For IRS purposes, rental income will be subject to withholding tax at the rate of 28% (if not classified as business income).
+For Corporate Income Tax ("CIT") purposes, rent income derived by Portuguese-resident landlords will be subject to the general CIT rate (21%), whereas payments made to non-resident landlords will be subject to withholding tax at the rate of 25%.
+Stamp Duty will also be levied on a month's rent and, for each agreed rent increase, at the rate of 10%, to be paid by the landlord, if the renting is not subject to VAT.